AguaClara/Fluoride-Auto/Spring 2019/Fluoride-Auto-Spring-2019-Report.md

 **[LOVELY diagrams!!
 So well labeled.
 I love this.]**
 #### Process Flow Through Reactor
-1. Fluoride was pumped from the stock tank and mixed with tap water.
+1. Fluoride was pumped from the Fluoride stock tank and mixed with tap water.
 2. PACl was pumped from the PACl stock tank and mixed with the diluted fluoride stream.
 3. Mixture was sent to the flocculator to make flocs.
 4. The PACl-fluoride mixture flowed into the reactor.
-5. Flocs settled out through the floc weir.
+5. Flocs build up a floc blanket and exit out through the floc weir.
 6. Effluent stream flowed out the top of the reactor.
 The turbidimeter measured the stream turbidity.
 7. Fluoride probe was immersed in effluent reactor stream to measure the effluent fluoride concentration.
 8. The effluent stream flowed into the sink.